phoikoi/esp8266_dht_mdns/README.md

 > So make sure to disconnect it when you want to
 > upload a sketch.

 Feel free to borrow from this sketch if it helps you.
+I have included a very simple server app, written in python (3.6+) that is designed to talk to the sketch as written.

 Have fun!